- This event has passed.

 Naughty But Nice Day

-We will cover issues with on-lead reactivity or anxiety, counter conditioning games, management techniques, calming signals and strategies, predatory eye-stalk patterns (how they get dogs in trouble), play and social skills, confidence and focus strategies.
-We will be carrying out a range of activities and relationship games that you can take away to practice and hone, boosting your skills as a handler and giving you confidence.
+The day will involve a range of activities and relationship games that you can take away to practice at home, boosting your skills and confidence as an owner.
 We will look at how you can start to understand your dog’s body language and what it is telling you.
-We will also look at different breed types and characteristics and how having a better understanding of the dog you own will underpin your training going forward.
+We will also look at different breed types and characteristics and how having a better understanding of the dog will underpin your future training.

-You will also receive a copy of the fantastic Naughty But Nice DVD to help you to continue with this valuable work at home, and for taking part in this wonderful workshop.
+For taking part in this wonderful workshop you will also received a copy of the fantastic and worldwide successful Naughty But Nice DVD so that you can continue with this valuable work at home.

 What to bring: